Zequez/logseq-vault/pages/Portfolio%2FZequez.space.md

 title:: Portfolio/Zequez.space

 - url:: https://zequez.space
-- skills:: TypeScript, React, HTML, CSS, SVG, Gatsby.js
+- skills:: TypeScript, React, HTML, CSS, SVG, Gatsby.js, Tailwind
 - ## Description
 - This was my personal website for a while.
 It's still online.
 - I had fun writing an SVG generator that created the background randomly.
 And I added a lot of fun visual effects.